cwelbeck/wxflows/examples/chat-app/README.md

 npm run dev
 ```

-This command initiates your application, allowing you to call and test the `google_books` and `wikipedia` tools through `wxflows`.
+This command initiates your application, allowing you to call and test the `google_books` and `wikipedia` tools through the MCP server.

 ## Summary

-You’ve now successfully set up, deployed, and run a `wxflows` project with `google_books` and `wikipedia` tools.
-This setup provides a flexible environment to leverage external tools for data retrieval, allowing you to further build and expand your app with `wxflows`.
+You’ve now successfully set up, deployed, and run a chat application that leverages API Connect for GraphQL as a MCP server with the `google_books` and `wikipedia` tools.
+This setup provides a flexible environment to leverage external tools for data retrieval, allowing you to further build and expand your application.
 See the instructions in [tools](../../tools/README.md) to add more tools or create your own tools from Databases, NoSQL, REST or GraphQL APIs.